appium/appium/packages/appium/docs/en/cli/env-vars.md

 ---
+hide:
+  - toc

 title: Server Environment Variables
 ---

-The primary way of configuring the Appium server is via [CLI Args](./args.md).
+The primary way of configuring the Appium server is via [Command-Line Arguments](./args.md).
 However, some more advanced features are toggled or configured via environment variables.
 To set environment variables, refer to the documentation for your operating system and terminal.
 These are the environment variables that the Appium server understands: